Dow drops 1,500 as US stock market leads a worldwide sell-off following Trump’s tariff shock - WSVN 7News | Miami News, Weather, Sports | Fort Lauderdale

 One business told the survey by the Institute for Supply Management that its restaurant sales and traffic have improved, for example.
 But another said tariffs on wood imported from Canada and the “resulting delays have caused havoc with the supply chain and deliveries.”
 A third in the construction industry said it’s “starting to see effect of aluminum tariff.
 These costs will be passed on to customers.”

-Worries about possible stagflation knocked down stocks across industries, leading to drops for four out of every five stocks that make up the S&P 500.
+Worries about possible stagflation knocked down all kinds of stocks, leading to drops for four out of every five that make up the S&P 500.

 Japan’s Nikkei 225 dropped 2.8%, Hong Kong’s Hang Seng lost 1.5% and South Korea’s Kospi dropped 0.8%.